 - Cut the moleskin padding into a donut shape so the internal hole fits around the corn or callus.

 - Place this padding around the corn or callus.

 For Calluses on the Ball of the Foot

-- Follow steps one through three from above under the "For Small Calluses and Corns" header.
+- Follow steps one through three from the "For Small Calluses and Corns" section above.

 - Cut the moleskin padding into the shape of the callus.